-Painless blood in your urine is the most common sign of cancer in your bladder.
+Painless blood in your urine27 is the most common sign of cancer in your bladder.
 While blood might be visible, often it's only visible under a microscope.
-Keep in mind, there could be other reasons you'd have blood in your urine, such as kidney stones or a urinary tract infection.
+Keep in mind, there could be other reasons you'd have blood in your urine, such as kidney stones or a urinary tract28 infection.
 Microscopic blood amounts could even be normal in some individuals.

 Besides painless blood or blood clots in your urine, if you have bladder cancer, you might experience any of the following symptoms: